MacMiniVault/Mac-Scripts/disablebonjour/disablebonjour-README.md

 #WHAT THIS SCRIPT DOES
 + Checks to make sure OS X is at 10.6.x or newer
-+ Checks to make sure 'NoMulticastAdvertisements' flag isn't already present
++ Checks to make sure 'NoMulticastAdvertisements' flag isn't already present (10.6-10.9)
-+ Adds 'NoMulticastAdvertisements' flag to the proper plist file
++ Adds 'NoMulticastAdvertisements' flag to the proper plist file (10.6-10.9)
++ Checks to make sure '--no-multicast' flag isn’t already present (10.10)
++ Adds '--no-multicast' flag to the proper plist file (10.10)

 #INSTALLATION